AmanGadadare/FakePro/README.md

 https://drive.google.com/file/d/1L8JYyjkbwQ-cuTyYqUlboZmG_dpZ99ny/view

-## Tech Stack :-
+## Tech Stack /Tools:-
-Remix IDE -
+1.Remix IDE -
 Remix IDE is an open-source web and desktop application.
 It fosters a fast development cycle and has a rich set of plugins with intuitive GUIs.
 The remix is used for the entire journey of contract development as well as being a playground for learning and teaching Ethereum.

 2. Ethereum node:
 Ethereum is a distributed network of computers running software (known as nodes) that can verify blocks and transaction data.

 3. Meta mask:
 Meta Mask allows users to sign smart contracts and interface with Ethereum dApps (distributed Ethereum-based applications) without running a full Ethereum node

 4. PHP :
 For Developing the backedn we have use the PHP

 5. MySQL:
-For storing the meta details about the products, we can use the SQL database.
+For Storing the user username and password info used MySQL with Wamp Server .Password will stored in encrypted format.

 6. Ganache:
 Ganache is a personal blockchain for rapid Ethereum and Corda distributed application development.
-You can use Ganache across the entire development cycle; enabling you to develop, deploy, and test your dApps in a safe and deterministic environment.
-Ganache comes in two flavors: a UI and CLI.Ganache is used for setting up a personal Ethereum Blockchain for testing your Solidity contracts.
+Ganache is used for setting up a personal Ethereum Blockchain for testing your Solidity contracts.
 It provides more features when compared to Remix.

+6.Solidity :
+For Smart Contract Development.

 ## Design:-